What is the Hospitals & Clinics Volunteering in Belize all about?

 What is included

-- Food: 3 meals per day; light breakfast, sandwiches for lunch, a cooked evening meal.
+- Food: 2 meals per day; light breakfast and a cooked evening meal.
 Volunteers prepare something from their own country once a week

 - Airport pickup and drop off at Belize City International Airport

 - Training: Healthcare ethics & culture doc, pre-departure info pack, learning reflection manual, on-site orientation and project induction provided

 - Excursion Planning: Staff help organise weekend activities (Activity price may be extra)

 - Fees associated with registration with Belizean Medical and Nursing Council including license registration ($150)

 - Police/Government Background Check; US and UK citizens will be processed through Kaya (admin fee applies); all other nationalities must provide local police check.